alexeynl/BrowserExtensionStreamAudio/README.md

 my extension may works in your case.

 # Compatibility
 Extension now only works with Mozilla Firefox (at least 110.0.1 version).
+I'm not able to make this work for Chromium based browsers: fetch API can't work with non-HTTP respose that camera send (datails here https://stackoverflow.com/questions/75621371/processing-non-standard-http-response-in-chomium-based-browsers-using-javascript).

 # Based on